dmcpatrimonio/dmcpatrimonio.github.io/_project/arquiteturas-impressas.md

   vista ou entender como outros solucionaram determinados problemas.
   Isto porque, segundo o autor, a arquitetura tem que ter por base a reflexão, uma vez que novos sistemas nascem de debates sobre os pré-existentes.

-O mesmo autor ainda questiona: What is the relationship between architectural theory and the built architecture?
+  O mesmo autor ainda questiona: "What is the relationship between architectural theory and the built architecture?
-  Is the theory an ex post facto set of refletions complementing, justifying and intellectualising what is already been built, or does it lay down programmes and requirements of architecture to fulfil?"
+  Is the theory an ex post facto set of reflections complementing, justifying and intellectualising what is already been built, or does it lay down programmes and requirements of architecture to fulfil?"
   (KRUFT, 1994: 16).
 Em resposta, o próprio Kruft argumenta que a